kiran-garre/cse15l-lab-reports/lab-report5.md

 #### Edit made:
 I changed the `contains()` method to `equals()` in my `if` statement on line 10 of `NumberServer.java` so that the `/add` query would go to the `else` block on line 15 rather than skipping it.

+## Part 2:
+I really enjoyed learning about JDB and how it can be used to trace through a program and find a bug or issue.
+Before, I would use print statements to debug my code, and while this is still a useful method for debugging, JDB makes this process easier.
+Also, being able to stop at certain lines, check the values of variables, and step into, out of, and over function calls is very useful.